 The price of the iPhone 6 is still unclear, but it likely will fetch around the same as Apple's flagship iPhone 5S.
 If so, expect 16GB, 32GB and 64GB models of the handset to cost £549, £629 and £709, respectively.

 However, speculation has suggested that the iPhone 6 could cost around $100 more than Apple's 2013 flagship, due to its rumoured larger screen size.
+Similar reports have claimed that the iPhone 6 will be more expensive due to its sapphire screen, which will reportedly cost Apple $16 per device, as opposed to $3 for Gorilla Glass.

 If previous launches are anything to go by, the iPhone 6 will also likely get a clean sweep of the major UK mobile operators.
 On contract, the iPhone 5S was available from around £35 a month at launch. µ